-An estimated 860,000 Maronites are in Lebanon, home of the Maronite Church.
+Maronites are estimated to make up around 21 per cent of the Lebanese population.
 Originally Aramaic speakers, today Maronites speak Arabic, but use Syriac as a liturgical language.

 The Maronite Church traces its origins to Mar Marun, a fourth century hermit.
 Byzantine persecution on doctrinal grounds and conflict between Muslim and Byzantine forces drove the Maronites from the Syrian plain to the safety of the Qadisha Gorge of northern Lebanon.